How do lift tests fit in with MMM

 #2 – Use lift tests to proactively test your MMM

-Another good way to leverage lift tests is to use them to proactively test the MMM.
-You should be able to prove outside your MMM that the MMM is right – that’s something we have built within Recast to align our incentives with our clients’.
-After you receive the results from your MMM, go run a lift test to see if they line up.
-If they do, you can be more confident in your MMM having picked up true underlying causal signal.
+Another good way to leverage lift tests is to use them to validate the MMM out of sample.
+You should be able to show outside your MMM that the MMM is right (or wrong) — that’s something we’ve built into how we work with clients to align our incentives with theirs.
+After you receive the results of your MMM, run a fresh lift test (one that wasn’t already fed in as a prior) and check whether the result lines up with what the model predicts for that channel and time period.
+If it does, you can be more confident the MMM is picking up real causal signal.

 If we get results from the MMM that say Meta is our best channel and radio is our worst channel, we should be able to test that the following month.
 A lift test will help you see if the model continues to predict accurately and if your overall marketing efficiency actually improves.
 Recast’s MMM updates weekly so it gives you the opportunity to be more dynamic and run lift tests more often to audit the model.